International Study Center

 Advisors can also help you with questions to have outside of classes.
 These topics include:

 Student Success Managers (SSM) are your first point of contact during your time in the Global Gateway Program (GGP).
-Baylor has three SSMs to support students, and each SSM supports students in a specific International Year level.
+Baylor has two SSMs to support students, and each SSM supports students in a specific International Year level.
 Your SSM will be assigned during the virtual orientation and will be your advisor throughout the GGP program.

 Throughout the program, you can contact your assigned SSM by email, phone, or by setting up an appointment through an online advising program called the Student Success Collaborative/Navigate.